INP-SDT/Bioimaging-Data-Management-Workflow-for-Plasma-Medicine/README.md

 </p>

 # Jupyter4OMERO
-This repository contains relevant Jupyter notebooks for the bioimage data workflow designed at the Leibniz Institute for Plasma Science and Technology as part of the [NFDI4Bioimage consortium](https://nfdi4bioimage.de/home/). annotating images in the image database OMERO with metadata from the electronic laboratory notebook [eLabFTW](https://www.elabftw.net/).
+This repository contains relevant Jupyter notebooks for the bioimage data workflow (published on [Zenodo](https://doi.org/10.5281/zenodo.16412003)) designed at the Leibniz Institute for Plasma Science and Technology as part of the [NFDI4Bioimage consortium](https://nfdi4bioimage.de/home/).
+The provided notebook is used for annotating images in the image database [OMERO](https://www.openmicroscopy.org/omero/) with metadata from the electronic laboratory notebook [eLabFTW](https://www.elabftw.net/).

 ## Changelog
 ### [x.x.x] September xx, 2025